openshift/openshift-pep/openshift-pep-NNN.md

     Press any key for root console

-This utility will be extended to provide the additional user interaction that is described in this document.
-It may make sense to rename the utility to `oo-wizard` once this additional development work has been done.
-Throughout this document, the expanded utility will be referred to as "oo-wizard" to differentiate the proposed functionality from the current.
+This utility will be replaced with a general-purpose package that can provide the additional user interaction that is described in this document.
+The expanded utility will be called `oo-install` and will function both within the context of the Origin VM and in a standalone capacity for use with other OpenShift distros.

-The new wizard will begin with an intro screen that summarizes the user's options:
+The new installer will begin with an intro screen that summarizes the user's options:

-    OpenShift Origin
+    OpenShift Installer
     ----------------

     Welcome to OpenShift.